blog2i2j/shadowy-pycoder.._..go-http-proxy-to-socks/README.md

 To test it locally, you can combine UDP transparent proxy with `-arpspoof` flag.
 For example:

 1. Setup VM on your system with any Linux distributive that supports `tproxy` (Kali Linux, for instance).
-2. Enable `Bridged` network so that VM could access your host machine.
+2. Enable `bridged` network so that VM could access your host machine.
 3. Move `gohpts` binary to VM (via `ssh`, for instance) or build it there in case of different OS/arch.
 4. On your VM run the following command: